 Driving on bald tyres can make it difficult to stop quickly when you need to apply your brakes firmly and may even cause your car to skid out of control on a wet road.

 On loose road surfaces, bald tyres increase the likelihood of a crash even more due to a lack of traction between the tyre surface and the road surface.

 The more worn your tread becomes, the more your vehicle handling changes, increasing the risk of you losing control.

 This kind of damage combined with underinflated tyres could result in a tyre blowing out as you’re driving.

-How to change a tyre
+How to check tyre tread?

 Need new tyres?

 Call the experts.
-RAC's mobile tyre service can come to your home or workplace to fit tyres at competitive prices.
+RAC's mobile tyre service can come to your home or workplace to fit new tyres at competitive prices.
 Plus, members get 10% off.